 To prevent the growth of harmful microbes, cool hot foods quickly and thoroughly reheat foods all the way through.

-- " Put cooling food into the fridge within two hours. - " Speed up cooling by dividing food into smaller portions. - " Reheat food until it's steaming hot all the way through and above 75°C. - " Keep hot food hot (above 60°C) until it is served.
+- Put cooling food into the fridge within two hours - Speed up cooling by dividing food into smaller portions. - Reheat food until it's steaming hot all the way through.